 A Time Clock That Perfectly Integrates with Asana – Velocity Automotive

-We believe it would be a great idea to reveal our community how different teams organize their workflow and what role Everhour plays in it.
-This series might help you to improve process inside of your company and adopt others’ experience to your advantage.
+We believe it would be a great idea to reveal to our community how different teams organize their workflow and what role Everhour plays in it.
+This series might help you to improve the process inside of your company and adopt others’ experiences to your advantage.

 Today we are happy to chat with Johannes Crepon, CEO at Velocity.